Taurean Allen

-Taurean Allen (born February 15, 1987) is a former professional Canadian football defensive back who played for the Calgary Stampeders of the Canadian Football League (CFL).
-The Stampeders selected Allen in the second round of the 2010 CFL Draft.
+Taurean Allen (born February 15, 1987) is a Canadian former professional football defensive back who played for the Calgary Stampeders of the Canadian Football League (CFL).
+The Stampeders selected Allen in the second round of the 2010 CFL draft.
 He played college football for the Wilfrid Laurier Golden Hawks.
 In 2010, Allen played in six regular season games for the Stampeders, recording seven tackles.
 He did not play in the 2011 season due to injury and was released shortly thereafter.

 Early career

 Allen played college football at Wilfrid Laurier University as a cornerback.
 As a freshman player in 2007, Allen led the secondary unit with seven knockdowns along with two interceptions.
 He was named a first-team Ontario University Athletics (OUA) All-Star and a second-team All-Canadian.
 Allen was again named to the OUA All-Star first team in 2008 and 2009.
 He studied communications while at Wilfrid Laurier.
 He also played at the CIS East West Bowl in his final year with the Golden Hawks after recording 16.5 tackles, two pass deflections, and an interception in 2009.